 We will all be aware that every sect, race, and religion has corrupt and bad individuals.
 As Muslims, we believe Islam is perfect, but Muslims are not.
 In light of this, we will understand teachers are meant to educate our children but many abuse our children.
 Doctors are meant to cure the ill, there are doctors who have killed people.
 Police officers are meant to protect the people, we often hear of the police abusing their power and authority.
 This in no way or shape means we stop using the above services, which would be preposterous and outrageous for anyone to claim that.
 What we would advise is we be cautious and take preventive measures, as the rule is “prevention is better than cure.”

-In recent times, there has been a lot of exposure towards Black Magic, Taweez, Ruqya and Jinns etc. The aim of this article is to accurately, fairly and precisely clear some of the myths regarding this subject.
+In recent times, there has been a lot of exposure to Black Magic, Taweez, Ruqya and Jinns etc. The aim of this article is to accurately, fairly and accurately clear some of the myths regarding this subject.

 We will start by explaining and proving from Quran and

 Hadith whether or not Black Magic exists, as well as Jinns and Jinn possession.